top of page

 Terms and Conditions

 2. Attendance: Participants are expected to attend all scheduled seminars, workshops, and clinical practice sessions.
-If you are unable to attend a session, please notify the program coordinator in advance.

 3. Conduct: Participants are expected to conduct themselves in a professional and respectful manner at all times.
 Any disruptive behavior will not be tolerated and may result in removal from the program.